Secreto31126/whatsapp-api-js/BREAKING.md

 ### Bumped API version

-The default API version was bumped to `v24.0`, the new one with the the realease of the PMP model.
+The default API version was bumped to `v23.0`.

 ## 5.0.0